igrep/plock/README.md

 ## Known Bugs
 **Important Note:** Plock depends on [sourcify](https://github.com/ngty/sourcify) (so far), it has a big restriction:

-- You can't use on REPLs such as pry, irb and so on: you have to use p/pp in a source code saved on the disk.
+- Can't use on REPLs such as pry, irb and so on: you have to use p/pp in a source code saved on the disk.
+- You can put p-with-block ONLY ONCE PER LINE.
+Otherwise you'll get Sourcify::MultipleMatchingProcsPerLineError.

 ## Contributing